wangyujue23/AccuCor2/README.md

 # Be sure to specify the appropriate resolution.
 # For Exactive, the resolution is 70000, defined at 200 Mw
-# Output is written into "corrected.xlsx" under the directory folder by default (a message will show you where it is)
+# Output is written into "corrected_[time].xlsx" under the directory folder by default (a message will show you where it is)
 # The results are also returned as a named list of dataframes for further processing in R
 # "Original", "Corrected", "Normalized", "Pool size"